Project-MONAI/tutorials/auto3dseg/README.md

                          --ensemble
 ```

-### Run with Components
+### 2. Run with Components

 We demonstrate the entire pipeline with all necessary componets in the [tutorial notebooks](notebooks/pipeline.ipynb).
-For high-level usage, we provide a simple API call as shown in the example.
+And each component can be individually used for different purposes.
+And functions/methods in the components can be customized by users.

 - [Data analyzer](notebooks/data_analyzer.ipynb)
+	- Bring-Your-Own-Components (BYOC)
 - Algorithm generation
 - Unified algorithm API
 - Model training, validation, and inference
+	- Customized training options
+	- BYOC
 - Hyper-parameter optimization
+	- BYOC
 - Model ensemble
+	- BYOC

-### Run with Customization / Bring-Your-Own-Algorithm (BYOA)
+### 3. Run with Customization / Bring-Your-Own-Algorithm (BYOA)

 We also give users the option to bring their own segmentation algorithm to **Auto3DSeg**.
 Users can add custom algorithms or custom algorithm templates.